arXiv/arxiv-docs/README.md

 `arxiv-production` comprise the deployment pipeline for `arxiv-docs`.

-The bucket needs to be configured to use index.html pages for bare paths and the 404 page:
+The bucket needs to be configured to use index.html pages for bare paths (that is /about is redirected to /about/index.html) and the 404
+page:

 ```
 gsutil web set -m index.html -e 404.html gs://arxiv-docs